Robust tests for equality of regression curves based on characteristic functions: A class of test statistics

-The null hypothesis will be rejected for large positive values of the test statistic $T$.
 To perform the test for a given significance level, critical values obtained from the (asymptotic) null distribution of $T$ are needed.
 For that reason, in the sequel, we will analyse the asymptotic distribution of the test statistic under the following assumptions:

 \begin{enumerate}[label=\textbf{A\arabic*}] \item For $j=1,\dots, k$, $\psi_j:\real \to\real$ are odd, bounded and twice continuously differentiable functions, with bounded derivatives.
 Besides, the first and second derivatives, $\psi_j^{\prime}$ and $\psi_j^{\prime\prime}$, are such that $\nu_{j}=\esp[\psi_j^{\prime}(\varepsilon_j)]\ne 0$, and $\zeta_{1,j}(u)=u\psi_j^{\prime}(u)$ and $\zeta_{2,j}(u)=u\psi_j^{\prime\prime}(u)$ are bounded.
 Denote as $\tau_{j}=\esp[\psi_j^{2}(\varepsilon_j)]$ and $e_j=\tau_j/\nu_j^2$.